• Skip to primary navigation

 So, I don’t know if this indicates pass-through channels similar to Strata_Mat or if this is some other innovation.
 We’ll have to wait and see.

-Flexbone UI 740 is 39 3/8 inch wide (1 meter) and comes in both a 54ft and 215 ft roll.
+Flexbone UI 740 is 39 3/8 inches wide (1 meter) and comes in both a 54ft and 215 ft roll.
 Additionally, you can purchase Flexbone in a heated version, Flexbone Heat, and a floating version, UI 720 Flexbone, that doesn’t attach to the floor.

 My thoughts: